cofacts/rumors-api/README.md

 This will:

 * rumors-api server on `http://localhost:5000`.
 It will be re-started when you update anyfile.
+* rumors-site on `http://localhost:3000`.
+You can populate session cookie by "logging-in" using the site (when credentials are in-place in `.env`).
+  However, it cannot do server-side rendering properly because rumors-site container cannot access localhost URLs.
 * Kibana on `http://localhost:6222`.
 * ElasticSearch DB on `http://localhost:62222`.
 * [URL resolver](https://github.com/cofacts/url-resolver) on `http://localhost:4000`